- Welcome to New Student Programs

 Students should bring a list of the courses they are currently taking or have taken recently.
 Be sure to write down the college, the course number, credit hours, and the course title.
 We may not have this most recent information in your folder, so bringing this list with you will be helpful when you talk to your advisor.
 (Your official transcripts should be sent directly to Geneseo's Records Office, Erwin 102.)

-Residential students will move into their residence halls on Thursday, January 17, beginning at noon.
-Housing assignments will be mailed at the beginning of January.
+Residential students will move into their residence halls on Thursday, January 16, beginning at 9:00am.
+You will receive you housing assignment electronically at the beginning of January.
 When you arrive to campus you will go directly to your assigned residence hall and move your items into your assigned room.
-After attending orientation on Friday, you'll have a few days to set up your room, purchase your books, and explore the campus and village before classes begin on Tuesday, January 22.
+After attending orientation you will have a few days to set up your room, purchase your books, and explore the campus and village before classes begin on Tuesday, January 21.

 Every student must affirm the college's Code of Conduct.
 Students must complete this affirmation before registering for classes, so you should read the Code and do the survey before arriving on campus.
 Instructions are listed above.
 You will want to take a look at the course offerings for spring semester.
 You can do this through KnightWeb or by going to The Master Schedule.
 Don't try to construct a schedule - you'll be doing that with your advisor - but write down some courses that interest you (especially an INTD105).
 The website for the Dean of the College also has a link to the College Bulletin, which provides information on general education courses and requirements for specific majors.